AriachAmine/MLClarityBot/README.md

 -   **Memory Usage**: If you encounter memory issues, especially with a very large knowledge base:
     -   Consider reducing `chunk_size` in `rag_core.py` (default is often around 500-1000 characters).
 Smaller chunks require less memory per operation but might slightly impact context quality.
     -   If using different embedding models, ensure you are using one suitable for your available memory.
 -   **Response Time**: The response time depends on the LLM.
-Lowering the `temperature` setting (if configurable in `chatbot.py` or `app.py`) can sometimes lead to faster, more deterministic responses, although potentially less creative ones.
+Lowering the `temperature` setting can sometimes lead to faster, more deterministic responses, although potentially less creative ones.

 ## Troubleshooting